tylerwoodcook/tylerwoodcook/README.md

 ## 👋 Hello, I’m Tyler.

-💻 I am a UI Developer for [Udemy Business](https://business.udemy.com/), a global leader in employee learning and development.
+💻 I am a UI Developer for [Udemy](https://business.udemy.com/), a global leader in employee learning and development.

 💙 I love designing & developing aestetic and functional websites and user interfaces.